awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-schedule.md

 1. For **Start date and time**, choose the date and time when Amazon Pinpoint should send the message\.

-1. Under **Time zone**, choose the time zone theat you want to use to schedule the campaign\.
+1. Under **Time zone**, choose the time zone that you want to use to schedule the campaign\.
 Optionally, choose **Use recipient's local time** to base the delivery time on each recipient's local time zone\.

 1. Choose **Next** to continue to the final step\.